dsyu-pixar/OpenUSD-dsyu/pxr/usd/usdUI/userDoc/overview.md

 ![Example screenshot](usdUINodeGraph.jpg)

-Below is one way to express the above file in usda
+Below is example USD content that could be used to produce the previous screenshot

 ```{code-block} usda
 def Material "Material"